Skip to content

 gamma Dissipative factor \(0.01\)

-These parameters allow for the customization and fine-tuning of the Bose-Einstein condensate simulation.
+This parameter allows for the customization and fine-tuning of the Bose-Einstein condensate simulation.

 Model

-\[ i\hbar \partial_t\psi = \left[-\frac{\hbar^2}{2m} \nabla^2+ V_{ext} -\mu +g|\psi|^2 \right]\psi. \]
+\[ i\hbar \partial_t\psi = \left[-\frac{\hbar^2}{2m} \nabla^2+ V_{ext}(\mathbf{r}, t) -\mu +g|\psi|^2 \right]\psi. \]

-Here, \(\mu\) is the chemical potential, \(m\) is the mass of the bosons, \(g\) is an interaction parameter and \(\hbar\) is the Planc constant. \(\psi\) is the wave function describing the condensate phase and \(V_{ext}\) is an external potential.
-The GPE can be obtained from the variational principle 34
+Here, \(\mu\) is the chemical potential, \(m\) is the mass of the bosons, \(g\) is an interaction parameter, and \(\hbar\) is the reduced Planck constant. \(\psi\) is the wave function describing the condensate phase, and \(V_{ext}(\mathbf{r}, t)\) is an external potential, which can depend on position \(\mathbf{r}\) and time \(t\).
+The GPE can be obtained from the variational principle \(\mathfrak i \hbar \partial_t \psi = \frac{\delta K}{\delta \psi^*}\) 34 with the Hamiltonian:

-\[ K = \int d \mathbf r \left[\frac{\hbar^2}{2m}|\nabla\psi|^2 +(V_{ext} -\mu)|\psi|^2 +\frac{g}{2}|\psi|^4 \right]. \]
+\[ K = \int d\mathbf{r} \left[\frac{\hbar^2}{2m}|\nabla\psi|^2 +(V_{ext}(\mathbf{r}, t) -\mu)|\psi|^2 +\frac{g}{2}|\psi|^4 \right]. \]

-We introduce dimensionless units for length \(\xi = \hbar/\sqrt{m\mu}\), time \(\tau = \xi/c\) and energy \(E=\eta\) and rescaling the wave function to \(\psi \rightarrow \sqrt{\frac{g}{\mu}}\psi\), in addition we include a dissipative factor \(\gamma\).
-This results in the dGPE on dimensionless form as 5 6 7 8
+We introduce dimensionless units for length \(\xi = \hbar/\sqrt{m\mu}\) and time \(\tau = \xi/c\), and rescale the wave function as \(\psi \rightarrow \sqrt{\frac{g}{\mu}}\psi\).
+Additionally, we include a dissipative factor \(\gamma\).
+This results in the damped Gross-Pitaevskii equation (dGPE) in dimensionless form as 5678:

 The damped Gross-Pitaevski equation (evolve_dGPE)

-\[ \partial_t \psi =-(\mathfrak i+\gamma) \left[-\frac{1}{2}\nabla^2 + V_{ext} -1 +|\psi|^2 \right]\psi. \]
+\[ \partial_t \psi = -(\mathfrak{i}+\gamma) \left[-\frac{1}{2}\nabla^2 + V_{ext}(\mathbf{r}, t) -1 +|\psi|^2 \right]\psi. \]

-\[ \omega = (\mathfrak{i}+\gamma) (1 + \frac{1}{2}\nabla^2), \quad N = - (\mathfrak{i} + \gamma) (V_{ext} + |\psi|^2)\psi \]
+\[ \omega = (\mathfrak{i}+\gamma) (1 + \frac{1}{2}\nabla^2), \quad N = - (\mathfrak{i} + \gamma) (V_{ext}(\mathbf{r}, t) + |\psi|^2)\psi \]

-The Hamiltonian and its density in dimensionless units are calculated by the functions
+The Hamiltonian and its density in dimensionless units are calculated by the functions:

 Approximation of Ground States

-To get a guess of the ground state for a given potential \(V_{ext}\) we use the Thomas-Fermi approximation 2 3, where we assume that \(\psi\) is slowly varying so that we can neglect the Laplacian term.
-Looking for stationary solutions to the dGPE we obtain the equation
+To obtain an initial guess for the ground state for a given potential \(V_{ext}\), we use the Thomas-Fermi approximation 23.
+In this approximation, we assume that \(\psi\) is slowly varying, allowing us to neglect the Laplacian term (\(\nabla^2 \psi \approx 0\)).
+Looking for stationary solutions (\(\partial_t \psi = 0\)) to the dGPE, we obtain the equation:

-\[ 0 = (V_{ext} - 1 +|\psi|^2 )\psi. \]
+\[ 0 = (V_{ext}(\mathbf{r}) - 1 +|\psi|^2 )\psi. \]

-\[ K_{TF} = \int d\mathbf r \left[(V_{ext} -1)|\psi|^2 + \frac{1}{2} |\psi|^4 \right]. \]
+\[ K_{TF} = \int d\mathbf{r} \left[(V_{ext}(\mathbf{r}) -1)|\psi|^2 + \frac{1}{2} |\psi|^4 \right]. \]

-\[ \psi = \begin{cases} 0 & \text{if} \quad V_{ext} > 1 \\ \sqrt{1 -V_{ext}} & \text{if}\quad V_{ext} < 1 \end{cases} \]
+\[ \psi_{TF}(\mathbf{r}) = \begin{cases} 0 & \text{if } V_{ext}(\mathbf{r}) \ge 1 \\ \sqrt{1 -V_{ext}(\mathbf{r})} & \text{if } V_{ext}(\mathbf{r}) < 1 \end{cases} \]

-This ground state can be initialized as
+This ground state guess can be initialized using:

 Potentials